-Income from academic fees and research income was higher than the previous year given more students were admitted and given that research income was slightly higher.
+Income from academic fees was higher than the previous year as more postgraduate students were admitted.
+This increase is partially offset by a reduction in research activity and eligible students for Cambridge Bursary Scheme support.

-Income from College-provided accommodation and catering was £1,861k (£3,508k for 2019-20), a reduction of 46.9% on last year.
-Conference revenues were decimated due to the pandemic as the conference period is predominantly summer 2020.
-Whilst college member accommodation income was largely comparable to 2019-20, catering sales to members was much reduced during the extensive lockdown periods falling within the year.
-As stated above the College has participated in the government's job retention scheme and received £310k during this financial year.
+Income from College-provided accommodation and catering was £3,165k (£1,861k for 2020-21), an increase of 70.1% on last year.
+Whilst college member accommodation income is now largely comparable to pre-pandemic levels, member catering income has been slower to recover from the impact of Covid.
+Conference revenues, having been decimated due to the pandemic, are still at nominal levels.
+The College participated in the government's job retention scheme, which ceased September 2021, and received £21k during this financial year.